 These concerns, voiced by both residents and housing advocates, capture the disconnect between the City's momentous goal and the on-the-ground reality.
-While the New Housing Marketplace met an unprecedented benchmark, it misaimed by not taking Hurricane Sandy has only highlighted the importance of ensuring robust affordable housing opportunities for New York City residents. into account the various aspects of affordable housing development that make a unit truly impactful for a family and the community.
+While the New Housing Marketplace met an unprecedented benchmark, it misaimed by not taking into account the various aspects of affordable housing development that make a unit truly impactful for a family and the community.
 This is largely due to the fact that the City uses a single, linear measure to gauge the impact and effectiveness of their housing production program: the number of units created.